10 mins TO READ

 This makes local search a powerful marketing channel for SMEs that run ‘brick-and-mortar’ stores.

 Which leads us to the difference between ‘organic’ and ‘local’ search results.
 Organic results are general and could be from anywhere in the world.
 Local results are focused on a specific area.

-If you’re a Swiss business you want to rank for both, but the local results will get you the best results.
+If you’re a Swiss business, you may want to rank for both, but the local results will get you the best results.
 And you might also be interested in using Google My Business to improve your local SEO.

 How Do I Get Started With SEO?

 On-Page SEO: Use The Yoast SEO Plugin For WordPress

 Getting started with SEO is simple.
 Start by downloading the Yoast plugin for WordPress.

 According to research over 30% off all websites on the internet use WordPress to run their sites.
 So it’s very likely that you’ve got it too.
 Ask your web designer/developer if you’re not sure.